Ivory: Controversy and conservation issues

 The use and trade of elephant ivory have become controversial because they have contributed to seriously declining elephant populations in many countries.
 It is estimated that consumption in Great Britain alone in 1831 amounted to the deaths of nearly 4,000 elephants.
 In 1975, the Asian elephant was placed on Appendix I of the Convention on International Trade in Endangered Species (CITES), which prevents international trade between member states of species that are threatened by trade.
 The African elephant was placed on Appendix I in January 1990.
 Since then, some southern African countries have had their populations of elephants "downlisted" to Appendix II, allowing the domestic trade of non-ivory items; there have also been two "one off" sales of ivory stockpiles.

 In June 2015, more than a ton of confiscated ivory was crushed in New York City's Times Square by the Wildlife Conservation Society to send a message that the illegal trade will not be tolerated.
 The ivory, confiscated in New York and Philadelphia, was sent up a conveyor belt into a rock crusher.
 The Wildlife Conservation Society has pointed out that the global ivory trade leads to the slaughter of up to 35,000 elephants a year in Africa.
 In June 2018, Conservative MEPs' Deputy Leader Jacqueline Foster MEP urged the EU to follow the UK's lead and introduce a tougher ivory ban across Europe.

 China was the biggest market for poached ivory but announced they would phase out the legal domestic manufacture and sale of ivory products in May 2015.
 In September of the same year, China and the U.S. announced they would "enact a nearly complete ban on the import and export of ivory."
 The Chinese market has a high degree of influence on the elephant population.

 Alternatives

 Fossil mammoth tusks

 Trade in the ivory from the tusks of dead woolly mammoths frozen in the tundra has occurred for 300 years and continues to be legal.
 Mammoth ivory is used today to make handcrafted knives and similar implements.
 Mammoth ivory is rare and costly because mammoths have been extinct for millennia, and scientists are hesitant to sell museum-worthy specimens in pieces.
-Some estimates suggest that 10 or more million mammoths are still buried in Siberia.
+Some estimates suggest that 10 million mammoths or more are still buried in Siberia.